-We strongly urge interested candidates to keep checking the Undergraduate Research page regarding workshop dates and grant deadlines, as these may be subject to change depending upon the finalization of the University dates for Spring advisement.
+We strongly urge interested candidates to keep checking the Undergraduate Research page regarding workshop dates and grant deadlines, as these may be subject to change depending upon the finalization of the University dates for advisement.
 Please see below for additional information.

 All SURF and Exploration Grant Workshops will be held in the Gressette Room, 3rd floor, Harper College on the following dates and times:

 Monday, August 28th at 4pm

 Deadline for grant submissions is September 29th, 2017, for funding effective October 15, 2017.

 Ideally, SURF projects will be initiated by the student or conceived jointly by the student and mentor.
 For students in the early stages of their development as scholars, however, their work may serve to directly facilitate the mentor’s ongoing research.
 While a student’s project may directly contribute to the mentor’s research, it must always be remembered that it is the student’s project, not the mentor’s; the student should have a clear sense of involvement and ownership.
 The SURF Program is for undergraduate research, not work-study or student employment.